 - 1986 Developed a Groundwater Management Plan (updated in 1993 and amended in 2014). - 2004 Established Bazile Groundwater Management Area which includes the townships; Creighton, Columbia sections 6, 7,18,19, and Cleveland (except 25,26,27,34,35,36) to improve groundwater quality. - 2016 LCNRD with the Nebraska Department of Natural Resources developed and adopted a voluntary Integrated Management Plan (IMP) that became effective on September 5, 2016.
-The regulatory action item adopted as part of the IMP, as mandated by statute, is to require an education component for applicants pursuing groundwater well permits or surface water permits in the district. - 2016-2020 Aero Electromagnetic (AEM) surveys of the subsurface geology conducted to better understand the geology and aquifers of the district in order to protect the resource through targeted, appropriate management.
-The surveys are currently being used to assist the district in identification of a potential groundwater source for the Cedar Knox Rural Water Project. - 2020 LCNRD began implementation of identified priorities in the Bow Creek Watershed based on the approved Water Quality Management Plan (WQMP) drafted with stakeholders and the Nebraska Department of Environmental and Energy.
+The regulatory action item adopted as part of the IMP, as mandated by statute, is to require an education component for applicants pursuing groundwater well permits or surface water permits in the district. - 2016-2020 Aero Electromagnetic (AEM) surveys of the subsurface geology conducted to better evaluate the geology and aquifers of the district to protect the resource through targeted, appropriate management.
+The surveys have been used to assist in identification of potential groundwater sources for the community of Martinsburg and for the Cedar Knox Rural Water Project. - 2020 LCNRD began implementation of identified priorities in the Bow Creek Watershed based on the approved Water Quality Management Plan (WQMP) drafted with stakeholders and the NDEE.
 The plan covers district-wide evaluation and recommendations to address surface and groundwater quality concerns.
-The WQMP identifies the Bow, Bazile and Howe Creeks as priority or special priority areas for management. - 2020 Updated Rules and Regulations to the existing GWMP to address groundwater quantity management.
-The modifications include identified sub areas of the District, well permit ranking, certification of irrigated acres, flow meters, and well spacing limits.
-The updates were adopted by the directors and implementation on December 17, 2020 and will take effect January 31, 2021.
+The WQMP identifies the Bow, Bazile and Howe Creeks as priority or special priority areas for management. - 2021 Implemented updated Rules and Regulations to the existing GWMP to address groundwater quantity management.
+The modifications include identified sub areas of the District, well permit ranking, certification of irrigated acres, flow meters, and well spacing limits. - 2021 Updating the Rules and Regulations to the GWMP to address groundwater quality.
+Modifications are slated to be publicly reviewed, finalized, and adopted in 2022.

-Rainfall over the last several years has minimized the impact of irrigation on groundwater levels in LCNRD.
-However, 2020 showed increased use of the resource over recent years resulting in lower fall water level readings than the prior year.
-The potential impacts of drier than normal conditions and the increases in groundwater development since 2012 could result in additional pressure on groundwater resources in 2021 and beyond.
-The district plans to update Groundwater Quality Rules and Regulations and redraft the district's Groundwater Management Plan in 2021.
+Rainfall over the last two years has had a negative impact on groundwater levels in LCNRD.
+Potential impacts of drier than normal conditions and the increases in groundwater development since 2012 could result in additional pressure on groundwater resources in 2022 and beyond.
+Triggers for rules and regulations pertaining to groundwater quantity could be met if drought conditions continue.
+The district plans to update redraft the district's Groundwater Management Plan in 2022.